-Who should not use Gonal-f® RFF Redi-ject®?

-Do not use the Gonal-f® RFF Redi-ject® if you:
+Who should not use GONAL-f RFF Redi-ject?
+Do not use the GONAL-f RFF Redi-ject if you:

-- are allergic to recombinant human FSH or any of the ingredients in Gonal-f[®] RFF Redi-ject[®].
-See the end of this leaflet for a complete list of ingredients in Gonal-f[®] RFF Redi-ject[®]. - have ovaries that no longer make eggs (primary ovarian failure) - are pregnant or think you may be pregnant - have uncontrolled thyroid or adrenal problems - have a tumor in your female organs, including your ovaries, breast, or uterus that may get worse with high levels of estrogen - have a tumor in your brain, such as a tumor in your pituitary or hypothalamus - have abnormal bleeding from your uterus or vagina - have ovarian cysts or large ovaries, not due to polycystic ovary syndrome (PCOS)
+- are allergic to recombinant human FSH or any of the ingredients in GONAL-f RFF Redi-ject.
+See the end of this leaflet for a complete list of ingredients in GONAL-f RFF Redi-ject. - have a high level of FSH in your blood that shows your ovaries no longer make eggs (primary ovarian failure) - have uncontrolled thyroid, adrenal, or pituitary problems - have a tumor in your female organs, including your ovaries, breast, or uterus that may get worse with high levels of estrogen - have a tumor in your brain, such as a tumor in your pituitary or hypothalamus - have abnormal bleeding from your uterus or vagina from an unknown cause - have ovarian cysts or large ovaries from an unknown cause

-What should I tell my healthcare provider before using Gonal-f® RFF Rediject®?

-Before you use Gonal-f® RFF Redi-ject®, tell your healthcare provider if you:
+What should I tell my healthcare provider before using GONAL-f RFF Redi-ject?
+Before you use GONAL-f RFF Redi-ject, tell your healthcare provider if you:

-have or have had asthma

-- have been told by a healthcare provider that you have an increased risk for blood clots (thrombosis) - have ever had a blood clot (thrombosis), or anyone in your family has ever had a blood clot (thrombosis) - have had stomach (abdominal) surgery - have had twisting of your ovary (ovarian torsion) - had or have a cyst on your ovary - have polycystic ovarian disease - have any other medical conditions - are breastfeeding or plan to breastfeed.
-It is not known if Gonal-f® RFF Rediject® passes into your breast milk.
-You and your healthcare provider should decide if you will take Gonal-f® RFF Rediject® or breastfeed.
-You should not do both.
+- have or have had asthma - have been told by a healthcare provider that you have an increased risk for blood clots (thrombosis) - have ever had a blood clot (thrombosis), or anyone in your family has ever had a blood clot (thrombosis) - have had stomach (abdominal) surgery - have had twisting of your ovary (ovarian torsion) - had or have a cyst on your ovary - have polycystic ovarian disease - have any other medical conditions - are pregnant or think you may be pregnant.
+GONAL-f RFF Redi-ject is not for pregnant women.
+Your healthcare provider will give you a pregnancy test before starting GONAL-f RFF Redi-ject. - are breastfeeding.
+It is not known if GONAL-f RFF Redi-ject passes into your breast milk.
+You and your healthcare provider should decide if you will take GONAL-f RFF Redi-ject or breastfeed.
+You should not do both. - are not an adult.
+GONAL-f RFF Redi-ject is not for children.
+It is not known if GONAL-f RFF Redi-ject is safe or works for children.